Bioconductor/EuroBioC2023/content/submissions.md

 ## Submission types

+### Birds-of-a-feather session - Submission open!
+Birds-of-a-feather sessions are free-format, organizer-lead interactive discussions on a topic relevant to the Bioconductor community.
+Birds-of-a-feather sessions can be proposed until September 20, by filing an issue in https://github.com/bioconductor/eurobioc2023.
+In the issue, please provide information about the plan and intended outcomes of the session, as well as the name and contact information of the organizer(s).

 ### Short talk
-10-15 min talk, focused on a package, an application note, or a current research presentation.
+12 min talk, focused on a package, an application note, or a current research presentation.
 Presentations seeking collaboration or input from the community are encouraged.

 Presenters are encouraged to submit their slides to the [Bioconductor EuroBioC2023 conference gateway on F1000Research](https://f1000research.com/gateways/bioconductor/for-authors/publish-your-research).
 The submission is free, and published slides on F1000Research will receive a digital object identifier (DOI).
 For more details, please refer to the [Poster & Slides Guidelines](https://f1000research.com/gateways/bioconductor/for-authors/posters-and-slides-guidelines).
 Inclusion of the Bioconductor logo and/or #EuroBioC2023 tag is encouraged.

 ### Software demo ("short workshop")
-30-45 min demonstration of a software package or workflow.
+40 min demonstration of a software package or workflow.

 <!--
 ### Long workshop